 A couple weeks ago, I joined Jack Davis of US Sports Camps/Nike Volleyball to talk about the rise of beach volleyball within younger indoor volleyball players.
 Some of the areas covered include: the benefits of playing both indoor and beach, the common myths related to beach, the why playing on another surface will develop your overall game.
 For the entire interview, visit here.

-ProjectU Collegiate Beach Clinics and Showcase Tournaments: Two day events with a clinic on day 1 and a AVPAmerica-sanctioned tournament on day 2, College coaches in attendance.
+ProjectU Collegiate Beach Clinics and Showcase Tournaments: Two day events with a clinic on day 1 and a BVNE-sanctioned national tournament on day 2 or 3, College coaches in attendance.

-ProjectU Minnesota Beach Clinics: Two day events with a clinic on day 1 and day 2 that features a top collegiate or pro beach volleyball coach.
+ProjectU Minnesota Beach Clinics: One or Two day events with a clinic on day 1 and day 2 that features a top collegiate or pro beach volleyball player.

 2020 Event Schedule:

-January 24th-26th AVPAmerica ProjectU Beach Camp, Tampa, FL
+January 24th-26th BVNE ProjectU Beach Camp, Tampa, FL

-June 13th BVNE/AVP America ProjectU Open: Minneapolis Tournament, Minneapolis, MN
+June 13th BVNE ProjectU Open: Minneapolis Tournament, Minneapolis, MN

-July 11th JVA ProjecttU Open: Lake City Tournament, Lake City, MN
+July 11th JVA ProjectU Open: Lake City Tournament, Lake City, MN

 2020 Minnesota Beach Clinics: